Water resources management in Mexico: Surface and ground water resources

-Mexico shares three watersheds (Colorado, Bravo and Tijuana) with the United States, four with Guatemala (Grijalva, Usumacintam Suchiate, Coatan, and Candelaria) and one with Belize and Guatemala (Rio Hondo).
-The waters are shared with the U.S. in accordance with the stipulations included in the treaty on the utilization of the waters of the Colorado, Tijuana and Rio Grande Rivers, signed in 1944.
+Mexico shares three watersheds (Colorado, Bravo and Tijuana) with the United States, four with Guatemala (Grijalva, Usumacinta, Suchiate, Coatan, and Candelaria) and one with Belize and Guatemala (Rio Hondo).
+The waters are shared with the U.S. in accordance with the stipulations included in the Treaty relating to the utilization of waters of the Colorado and Tijuana Rivers and of the Rio Grande, signed in 1944.

 Groundwater accounts for 64% of the volume for public water supply, 33% of all water used for agriculture and livestock, and 24% of water utilized by self-supplied industry.
 There are 653 groundwater aquifers in Mexico.
 CONAGUA estimates the total amount of groundwater recharge to be around 77 km3 per year, 36.4% of which, (around 28 km3 per year) are actually used.
 This average rate does not fully represent the situation of the arid region, where a negative balance is threatening the sustainable use of groundwater resources.

 Groundwater is a key water supplier for several users in the arid region or in some cities where groundwater is most of the time the sole water resource available.
 About 71% of the groundwater is used for agriculture, 20% for water urban supply and 3% for domestic and animal use.

 Water is abundant in the relatively sparsely populated South and scarce in the more densely populated Center and North of the country.
 The Center and the North of the country where 77% of Mexico's population lives and 85% of its GDP is generated dispose of only 32% of the country's renewable water resources.

 Storage capacity and infrastructure

 There are 667 large dams with a storage capacity of 150 BCM and an actual storage of 70 BCM in 2005.
-Mexico counts with 4,000 dams and other hydraulic infrastructure with a storage capacity of 180 km3, which account for 44% of the annual flow.
+Mexico has 4,000 dams and other hydraulic infrastructure with a storage capacity of 180 km3, which account for 44% of the annual flow.
 In the arid regions, dams are mostly used for irrigation.
 In the humid areas, dams are mostly used for electricity generation.
 Dams are also considered a means for flood protection in Mexico.
 Approximately 63 dams have a storage capacity of over 100000000 m3, and account for 95% of Mexico's storage capacity.
 The largest reservoirs are La Angostura (20,217 km2), Nezahualcóyotl (14,0298 km2), Chicoasén (11,883 km2), and Infiernillo (11,860 km2).

 There are seven major lakes in Mexico.
-By far the largest and most important is the Chapala Lake in Central Mexico with an area of 1,116 km2 and a storage capacity of 8126 hm3.
+By far the largest and most important is Chapala Lake between the states of Jalisco and Michoacán with an area of 1,116 km2 and a storage capacity of 8126 hm3.
 Actual storage volume varies between 1 and 10 BCM since measurements began in 1935.
 The lake is only 4 to 6 m deep.
 Mexico has approximately 70 lakes with a storage capacity of 14 km3.